• Individual Investor

 Hypothetical example is for illustrative purposes only.

-Mutual fund benchmarks
+Mutual fund versus benchmark comparison

 Listings of fund performance will usually include the fund’s benchmarks to provide a reference point for measurements.
 There are two common types of benchmarks: